We collect actions for frontier Al labs to avert extreme risks from AI, then evaluate particular labs accordingly.

 Commitments

-• Commit to use risk assessment frequently enough: Yes%.
+• Commit to use risk assessment frequently enough: Yes.
 Anthropic commits to do risk assessment every 4x increase in effective training compute and every 3 months.

 Accountability